mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *QueriesItem) SetDescription(v string)
 ```

-SetDescription gets a reference to the given datadog.NullableString and assigns it to the Description field.
+SetDescription gets a reference to the given common.NullableString and assigns it to the Description field.

 <a name="QueriesItem.SetDescriptionNil"></a>
 ### func \(\*QueriesItem\) [SetDescriptionNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_queries_items.go#L161>)